- Dams play a crucial role in California’s water management.

 - Some dams are ripe for removal.

-Reasons to remove a dam include high environmental costs, earthquake safety hazards, and reduced benefits—for instance, when reservoirs fill with sediment, they lose their capacity to store water.
-Over the past 30 years, 36 small dams have been removed in California.
+Reasons to remove a dam include high environmental costs, earthquake safety hazards, and reduced benefits—for instance, when reservoirs fill with sediment, they lose storage capacity.
+Over the past 30 years, more than 100 small dams have been removed in California.
 The 2015 breaching of San Clemente Dam on the Carmel River was the largest dam removal in state history.
-Several other large dams have been targeted for removal, including Matilija Dam in Southern California and four aging hydropower dams on the Klamath River in Northern California.
+Several other large dams are targeted for removal, including Matilija Dam, four dams on the Klamath River, and Scott Dam on the Eel River.